gemini-hlsw/ocs/bundle/edu.gemini.pot/doc/GhostEstimates.md

 # ITAC Tasks

 My hope is that ITAC need not be drastically changed.
 The queue engine should continue to work more or less the same since it only cares about the base position of the observation.
+I’m not familiar with the ITAC model, but those who are confirm that it is fragile and difficult to update.
+My estimates are very tentative.

 ### ITAC - Track Model Changes

+_10 Days?_

 ITAC has its own Phase 1 model that will have to be updated to track the changes to the real phase 1 model.
 This may be nontrivial.

 ### ITAC - Reports Updates

+_2 Days?_

 * Instrument configuration reports
 * Semester statistics report

 ### ITAC - Queue Engine Update

+_2 Days?_

 The queue engine just needs to extract the base position instead of the single target coordinates.
 Otherwise it needs no changes.
+Nevertheless anything that involves editing, compiling, and testing ITAC will take at least a day.

 # Phase 2 / OT Tasks

 ### P2 - `Asterism` trait, `SingleTargetAsterism` Implementation

+_1 Day_

 See details in the proposal above.
 Here we just create the new `Asterism` trait and implementation without hooking it up to anything.
 This should be able to take advantage of the smallest-circle algorithm developed during the P1 implementation.

 ### P2 - GHOST Asterisms

+_2 Days_

 See details in the proposal above.
 Here we are defining much of the GHOST model.
-I’m assuming that “Option 2.
-Mode-specific GHOST Asterisms” is the way to proceed.
+This will require a bit of discussion, clarification and iteration.

 ### P2 - Asterism PIO

+_1 Day_

 Should use the `ParamSetCodec`.